 There are 3 main ways to interlink smoke alarms:

-Click here to read more about interlinking alarms, the different ways to interlink including flexible solutions for mixed system installations.
+Read more about interlinking alarms and the different ways to interlink, including flexible solutions for mixed system installations.

-With a complete choice of sensor and battery back-up types the FireAngel range of mains alarms offer a fire safety solution to suit all types of installation projects and budgets and can tackle many of the common challenges faced by new build sites.
+With a complete choice of sensor and battery back-up types, the FireAngel range of mains alarms offers a fire safety solution to suit all types of installation projects and budgets and can tackle many of the common challenges faced by new build sites.

 To find out more about the FireAngel range of mains alarms contact your local specification manager.